Roaring Fork Valley: 970-928-8480 | Vail Valley: 970-476-7336 Enroll in one of our Lawn Packages and get 50% off your last treatment Offer expiration:

 Published May 8, 2026

 May guest weeks in Glenwood Springs, Carbondale, and New Castle change how yards wear even when the weather looks mild.
 Extra chairs scrape the same deck board, coolers sit on the same grass corner, and the path to the grill becomes a quiet compacted line that irrigation never quite rewets the same way.
-This is a story about reading those patterns early, not a promise that every thin stripe fills in on its own.
+This is about reading those patterns early—not a promise that every thin stripe fills in on its own.

-Pair the traffic read with May wildfire fine fuel spring pass when dry needles pile near the same stairs guests use, so fuel work and social paths stay in one calm plan.
+Pair the traffic read with May wildfire fine fuel spring pass when dry needles pile near the same stairs guests use.
 Properties in Vail and the Roaring Fork see the same wear stories; elevation changes timing, not the physics of repeated footsteps.

 Look for finish wear where chairs drag, drip lines that stain boards, and pots that never move yet hold moisture against joists.
 Small shifts now keep August barbecues from becoming the week you discover soft spots.
 If trees overhang the rail, note clearance against tree trimming goals before guests brush against branches with trays in hand.

 Shake out cushion covers and move stored rugs off hidden needle piles.
-Spiders are not a fire issue, yet the debris they hide in can be.
 A dry broom day in May beats pressure washing wet debris into corners during the first hot week.
+Clear grit and moisture trapped at handrail and post bases so rot and fuel do not share the same hidden pocket all summer.

 Grass corners remember every shortcut